emilyaikens/emilyaikens/README.md

 ## Goals

-My devs skills are largely in web-based apps but I'm very interested in machine learning.
+My devs skills are largely based in web-based apps but I'm very interested in machine learning.
 I hope to steer my education in that direction and eventually enter the machine learning/AI field!
+I would love to find a career where I can use integrate computer science with my biology background.
+I'm fascinated by the environmental implications of machine learning/AI in the fisheries and oceanographic fields.

 ## Education